 Ample ventilation must be provided both while the motorhome is travelling and when stationary.

-At least half the number of windows must be capable of being opened or the motorhome must be provided with an alternative method of ventilation.
-Motorhomes must also be fitted with ventilation systems additional to window and door openings.
-At a minimum this should be an inlet air vent and at least two rotary vents or a hatch in the roof towards the rear of the passenger compartment.
+If the vehicle has 9 seating positions or less, then at least half the number of windows must be capable of being opened or the motorhome must be provided with an alternative method of ventilation.

+If the vehicle has more than 9 seating positions the vehicle must also be fitted with ventilation systems additional to window and door openings.
+This may be flow-through ventilation or refigerated airconditioning.
+At a minimum, flow-through ventilation should be an inlet air vent and at least two rotary vents or a hatch in the roof towards the rear of the passenger compartment.